Language selection

 Bilateral relations

 Canada established diplomatic relations with South Africa in 1939.
-In South Africa, Canada maintains a High Commission in Pretoria (which is concurrently accredited to Lesotho, Madagascar, Mauritius and Namibia), a trade office in Johannesburg, and an honorary consul in Cape Town.
+In South Africa, Canada maintains a High Commission in Pretoria which is concurrently accredited to Lesotho, Madagascar, Mauritius and Namibia, a trade office in Johannesburg, and an honorary consul in Cape Town.
 In Canada, South Africa maintains a High Commission in Ottawa, a Consulate General in Toronto, and has honorary consuls in Vancouver and Sudbury.

 Canada and South Africa are both members of a number of multilateral organizations, including the Commonwealth and the G20, and collaborate on important issues such as women’s empowerment, the environment and climate action, and regional security.
-Canada and South Africa hold strategic annual bilateral consultations, which cover issues as diverse as foreign policy, trade and investment, environment and climate change, education, culture as well as science, technology and innovation.
+Canada and South Africa hold strategic annual bilateral consultations, which cover issues such as foreign policy, trade and investment, environment and climate change, education, culture as well as science, technology and innovation.

 Examples of projects in which Canada has made significant investments include: